-- (1) Within each term fees (other than the nonrefundable deposit) are 100% refundable until the Registration Deadline (see §11).
-From then until the Refund Deadline (see §11), students who formally withdraw from one or more Fall/Winter or Spring/Summer courses will receive a 50% refund of instructional fees.
-There are no further refunds after the Refund Deadline. - If the change to the registration occurs by the Refund Deadline and results in a change from full- to part-time status (see Glossary), noninstructional fees will also be reassessed, and the difference refunded. - Students withdrawing from all of their courses after the Registration Deadline and before the Refund Deadline will receive a refund of 50% of noninstructional fees. - (4) The effective date of your withdrawal is the day you successfully withdraw using the telephone-based registration system, or, if you withdraw manually, it is the day the faculty or department receives your withdrawal form.
-Students who register and then cease to attend, or never attend, without properly withdrawing will not be eligible for any refund of fees nor will they be exempt from paying assessed fees that are unpaid. - (5) Fees deadlines are firm and are strictly enforced.
-There is no appeal process within the University in cases where a student has missed a deadline.
-Students should ensure that they process and confirm any intended withdrawals well in advance of the required deadline since ignorance of the deadline or similar extenuating circumstances will not be accepted as an excuse.
+- (1) Refer to §11 for deadline details. - (2) The Confirmation Deposit is nonrefundable, except in cases where a student has paid the deposit and is subsequently denied admission or is deemed ineligible to continue prior to the start of the current term. - (3) If a student drops a course from a registration before the Registration Deadline, no instructional fees will be assessed.
+If the course change results in a registration status change, noninstructional fees will also be reassessed accordingly. - (4) If a student withdraws from a course after the Registration Deadline and up to the Refund Deadline there will be a 50% reduction in the instructional fees assessed.
+If the course change results in a registration status change, noninstructional fees will also be reassessed. - (5) Students who withdraw after the Refund Deadline will not receive any reduction in tuition fees assessed. - (6) Where students have a credit balance as a result of reassessment, Financial Services will issue a refund. - (7) The effective date of the withdrawal is the day the student successfully withdraws using the telephone-based registration system, or, if withdrawn manually, it is the day the Faculty or Department receives the withdrawal form.
+Students who register and then cease to attend, or never attend, without properly withdrawing will not be eligible for any refund of fees nor will they be exempt from paying assessed fees that are unpaid. - (8) Fees deadlines are firm and are strictly enforced.
+Students must ensure that they process and confirm any intended withdrawals by the required deadline since ignorance of the deadline or its consequences will not be accepted as an excuse.
+No special financial consideration is given to students who must withdraw after the deadlines.
 Students should be aware that when they withdraw from a course at any time after the Registration Deadline, they have effectively occupied a place in the class for the entire term.
-The policy of the University is to treat all students in an equitable fashion by adhering strictly to the deadlines published.
-Students are responsible for the completeness and accuracy of their registrations.
+Since space in classes is limited, an underlying principle of this policy is to ensure that as many opportunities as possible are left open for students seeking to register.
+The University treats all students in an equitable fashion by adhering strictly to the deadlines published. - (9) Students are responsible for the completeness and accuracy of their registrations.
+Students should validate course changes by using the list function on the telephone registration system or by checking the On-line Student Services at www.registrar.ualberta.ca